 Picnic or BBQ in Lakes Entrance

-Lakes Entrance has so many places to have a bbq or picnic.
-Here we have included 2 places in Lakes Entrance for a BBQ or a rest with a picnic when you are travelling in Gippsland.
+Lakes Entrance has so many places to have a BBQ or picnic.
+Here, we have included two places in Lakes Entrance for or a rest with a picnic when you are travelling in Gippsland.

 North Arm in Lakes Entrance BBQ area tips: